 The OAC, including Arlington National Cemetery (ANC) website(s) does not collect your personal information unless you choose to provide your information to us.
 The information you provide us shall be used to respond and assist you with information you have requested from OAC.

 As part of planning your visit to ANC, we encourage you to view our updated Covid-19 procedures and restrictions.

 Magnolias bloom in the springtime, and they add a wonderful alternative to the iconic cherries that bloom at just about the same time.
 Here at Arlington, we have a number of varieties that enhance the different landscapes throughout the grounds.

 Great care is taken to make sure the turf at Arlington National Cemetery is maintained to the highest standards.
 Roughly 562 acres of Arlington National Cemetery is highly maintained turf.

-However, the Arlington National Cemetery Memorial Arboretum, located just over the Potomac River, is another great option to enjoy seasonally blooming cherry trees.
-Throughout the cemetery’s 624 acres, 417 cherry trees brighten overcast April days, bring May-time cheer and one species even delivers a second bloom in November.
+Enjoy Washington D.C.'s signature springtime cherry blossoms at Arlington National Cemetery's Memorial Arboretum.
+Throughout the cemetery’s 624 acres, 417 cherry trees brighten spring days — and one species even delivers a second bloom in November.

-In early April, one just needs to drive through Arlington National Cemetery to see redbuds scattered throughout the cemetery, with the largest and oldest trees located in Sections 13 and 34.
-It's hard to miss the pink-purple flower buds bursting directly out of the stems and bark (as opposed to the tip of the stem); extremely uncommon in trees
+In early April, one can see eastern redbuds scattered throughout the cemetery.
+It's hard to miss the pink-purple flower buds bursting directly out of the stems and bark.